apache/nuttx/configs/README.txt

 		CONFIG_THTTPD_CGI_BYTECOUNT - Byte output limit for CGI tasks.
 		CONFIG_THTTPD_CGI_TIMELIMIT - How many seconds to allow CGI programs to run before killing them.
-		CONFIG_THTTPD_CGI_OUTFD - In NuttX, CGI cannot use stdout for output.
-		  Rather, it must use this file descriptor number.
 		CONFIG_THTTPD_CHARSET- The default character set name to use with text MIME types.
 		CONFIG_THTTPD_IOBUFFERSIZE -